newscript.com online radio journalism tutorial

 SMITHOQ:"...DOWNTOWN."

-Similar information should also appear on the hardcopy of the script.
-The script should have a line break to indicate when a cart is to be played, and information on the speaker, the outcue and the duration should be given.
+Similar information should also appear in the script.
+The script should have a line break to indicate when a cut is to be played, and information on the speaker, the outcue and the duration should be given.
 Here's an example of what the script accompanying the previous cut might look like:

-Having this information on the cart label and in your script will help ensure you play the right cart at the right time.
+Having this information on the sound file and in your script will help ensure you play the right cut at the right time.

 Sound ideas for the digital newsroom

-Many newsrooms are now tapeless, using digital sound files for actualities, voicers and wraps.
-Most computer audio-editing programs automatically assign a file number to each sound file, but the file still requires a slug for further identification.
+Most computer audio-editing programs automatically assign a file or ID number to each sound file, but the file still requires a slug for further identification.
 The slug should contain a word immediately followed by a number indicating which particular story uses that file.

 For the story about the proposed parking garage, let's say this actuality is the second of three actualities taken from the interview with the mayor.
 One of the actualities will be used by the reporter in a wrap, the other two in scripts to be read by an anchor.
 So there are three scripts to be created from this story, and this particular script and its accompanying actuality should be slugged parking02 to distinguish it from the other scripts and sound files (which would be slugged parking01 and parking03).